 4 Transfer the salmon to the plates with the broccoli rabe.
 Drizzle the teriyaki sauce throughout, sprinkle with togarashi and sesame seeds, and serve with lemon wedges.

-Note: Mirin is a golden rice liquor, naturally sweetened thru its conventional fermenting manner.
-Many versions now are loaded with corn syrup, so look for mirin categorized hon-mirin (“actual”) mirin or honkaku (“true”) mirin.
-If you can’t locate any, replacement with the honey aggregate indicated in the recipe.
+Note: Mirin is a golden rice liquor naturally sweetened through its conventional fermenting method.
+Many versions now are loaded with corn syrup, so look for mirin categorized as hon-mirin (“actual”) mirin or honkaku (“true”) mirin.
+If you can’t locate any, replace it with the honey aggregate indicated in the recipe.

 Shichimi togarashi: Togarashi manner chile pepper in Japanese and refers to any range, which includes blends.
 Shichimi togarashi is a dried mix of seven seasonings, usually red chile pepper, orange peel, black and white sesame seeds, Japanese pepper, ginger, and seaweed.